 What is copyright?

-The purpose of copyright is to allow creators who have invested independent intellectual effort to gain commercially from their work and therefore stop others replicating or exploiting the work.
+The purpose of copyright is to allow creators who have invested in the independent intellectual effort to gain commercially from their work and therefore stop others from replicating or exploiting the work.

 A copyright holder has the exclusive right to make and sell copies of the work, publicly show the work, import or export the work and assign these rights to others.